karimnour/HTB-writeups/traceback.md

 to generate ssh keys
 i used  **`ssh-keygen`** tool on linux
 ![sshgenerat](https://user-images.githubusercontent.com/36403473/81320041-da470800-9090-11ea-93d7-6956bc5bfdc0.png)
-and uplad an autherized key on the server

 ### 2-user access

 so now lets try to login to server: